jfisher-usgs/ObsNetwork/README.md

-ObsNetwork: Optimisation of Observation Networks
+ObsNetwork: Optimization of Observation Networks
 ================================================